Parker Johnstone: Retirement

-After he retired from professional racing after 21 years, Parker became the color analyst commentator for ABC's/ESPN's coverage of IndyCar/CART racing.
+After he retired from professional racing after 21 years, Johnstone became the color analyst commentator for ABC's/ESPN's coverage of IndyCar/CART racing.
 When ABC stopped covering IndyCar/CART he was moved to cover the pit action and work as the technical pit analyst for the NHRA coverage for ESPN.
 After three years of covering the NHRA Drag Racing Championship, he left broadcasting to oversee and operate a Honda dealership in Wilsonville, Oregon.
 Several of his historically significant race cars are on display there.
 He is currently racing in SCCA competition as well as competing in vintage racing in several different types of cars.

 Johnstone is an Eagle Scout.
 He is an instrument, commercial, certified flight instructor pilot and has competed and won in aerobatic competitions.
 He is scuba certified.
 He has appeared in over 50 TV commercials as well as performed as a stuntman in the action film Speed.
 He is a member of both the Screen Actors Guild (SAG) and the American Federation of Television and Radio Artists (AFTRA).
 He has competed in triathlons and cycling races.
-He lives in Wilsonville where he served as member of the city's Parks and Rec board for 5 years.
+He lives in Wilsonville, where he served as member of the city's Parks and Rec board for five years.
 He also served on the board of directors for the Children's Cancer Association.